 As is usually the case in child custody cases, the court will use the best interests of the child test that they use in family law matters involving children.
 The judge may not be as interested in the benefits that the move will have for the parent.

 If you are in the midst of a custody case or are still working out your parenting plan, our experienced St. George child custody lawyers at Boyack Christiansen Legal Solutions can help you.
-Call us now for a free consultation.
+Call us now for a consultation.